python-social-auth/social-docs/docs/backends/implementation.rst

 ====================

 Adding new backends is quite easy.
-Usually just all that's required is to add a ``class`` with a couple settings and method overrides to retrieve user data from a services API.
+Usually just all that's required is to add a ``class`` with a couple of settings and method overrides to retrieve user data from a services API.
 Follow the details below: